brandonhenning/galvanize-gadgets/drills/version-2/README.md

 ## Instructions

-In this assessment, you will playing cards and decks.
+In this assessment, you will create playing cards and card decks.

 ## Getting Started